Does NSFAS Fund Traffic COP Course?

 Benefits of Becoming a Traffic Officer

-A career in traffic law enforcement is more than just a job.
-It’s a chance to serve the community, improve road safety, and contribute to a more orderly society.
+In the field of traffic law enforcement, there is more to it than just a job.
+This is a great opportunity to improve road safety, serve the community, and contribute to the betterment of society.
 As a Traffic Officer, you can enjoy:

 - Stable Employment: Positions are typically offered within government departments.